Wonikrobotics-git/allegro_hand_ros_v5/README.md

 ## Launch file instructions

-Same as the previous version of the ROS package, you can simply control Allegro Hand V5 by launching [[AllegroHand/Allegro Hand ROS1 (Ubuntu 20.04)/allegro_hand_ros_v5-4finger/src/allegro_hand_controllers/launch/allegro_hand.launch|allegro_hand.launch]].
+Same as the previous version of the ROS package, you can simply control Allegro Hand V5 by launching `allegro_hand.launch`.
 It has many arguments, but at a minimum you must specify the handedness:
 ~~~bash
 roslaunch allegro_hand_controllers allegro_hand.launch HAND=right
 ~~~